z

 Welcome

-Welcome to the official page for “Ludolph van Ceulen” Schermschoole der studente aan den Leidsche Universiteit (Fencing school for students of the University of Leiden).
+Welcome to the official page of “Ludolph van Ceulen” Schermschoole der studente aan den Leidsche Universiteit (Fencing school for students of the University of Leiden).
 We give lessons in Historical European Martial arts based on historical sources and archeological research.
+Although our club has been founded by students of Leiden University, our club is open to everyone over the age of 18.

 What weapons do we focus on?